 The results in Table 1 show that measured $L{Aeq(15 \text{ min})}$ noise level at R2 - Calvary St Joseph's Retirement Community is compliant with development EPL noise limits during the day-time.
-Measured $L{Aeq(15 \text{ min})}$ levels at this location and R1 - 15 Shamrock Street were above EPL criterion for all other periods, however it was noted that noise from OneSteel Recycling was inaudible or barely audible over ambient noise and the dominant noise was the road and train traffic at these locations.
+Measured $L{Aeq(15 \text{ min})}$ noise levels at R2 - Calvary St Joseph's Retirement Community and R1 - 15 Shamrock Street were above EPL criteria for all other periods, however it was noted that noise from OneSteel Recycling was either barely audible or inaudible over ambient noise and the dominant noise was the road and train traffic at these locations.